davidholiday/pyrest/README.md

 # pyREST

 ## WHAT IS?
-This is a pytest framework that allows for testing server responses to queries.
+This is a [pytest](https://docs.pytest.org/en/latest/) framework that allows for testing server responses to queries.
 Define RESTful queries in JSON and what is supposed to come back as a result.
 The framework allows for chaining requests together to facillitate user-story validation.

 ## HOW TO SET UP?
 Create a virtual environment and use the requirements file in the project directory to install what's needed into your venv sandbox.
-See https://docs.python-guide.org/dev/virtualenvs/#lower-level-virtualenv for help on dealing with virtualenv.
+See [this](https://docs.python-guide.org/dev/virtualenvs/#lower-level-virtualenv) for help on dealing with virtualenv.

 ## HOW TO RUN?
-In pycharm or the termianl you can run this like any other pytest.
+In pycharm or the terminal you can run this like any other pytest.
 If running at the command line get into the root project directory and execute the following command:
  `pytest -s ` (omit the `-s` flag if you don't want log data printed to the terminal).

 ## HOW TO WRITE NEW TESTS?